Skip to main content

 Summary

-• Clean formatting, explicit columns, and clear aliases make your University queries easier to maintain.
+• Clean formatting, explicit columns, and clear aliases make your marketplace queries easier to maintain.

 • Index high-value columns and regularly review query plans.